 Celebrate your eternal love in the Eternal City!
 In Rome, Valentine’s Day is called ‘La Festa Degli Innamorati’ (sounds cool right?).
 As well as being a tad warmer in February than the rest of the destinations on our list, Rome is known as a city of love and offers a whole host of incredible sights to see.
 If you’re worried about fitting it all in you can purchase an OMNIA card.
 Helping you achieve a VIP experience of the city, this card allows you queue jump entry to some of the top tourist destinations.
 It has some great reviews online so worth a look before you travel.

-Italian cities are up there with the most challenging places to drive in.
+Driving in Italy can be a challenge.
 If you are driving around yourself, expect a lot of honking, not much indicating and a whole lot of ‘Italian passion’ from other drivers.
 If you don’t fancy the sound of that, the attractions in Rome are reasonably close together so you’d do just fine to travel around in taxis or on public transport.
-More on driving in Europe here.

 Hire a car and take a cruise down the romantic road in Bavaria, Germany.
 This route runs from Wurzburg to Fussen and is loosely based on an old Roman route.
 Most importantly, it’s jam packed with romantic scenery and places of interest.
 In fact there are castles, craters, rolling hills, vineyards and picturesque villages to name a few.